-Workplace retaliation can also come in subtle forms, like receiving a negative or unflattering performance review, experiencing a combative or unpleasant work environment, having some or all of your duties removed, having pay or commission cut, losing or moving your office to an undesirable location, or restricting your ability to do your job properly.
+Workplace retaliation can come in subtle forms, like receiving a negative or unflattering performance review, experiencing a combative or unpleasant work environment, having some or all of his or her duties removed, having pay or commission cut, losing or moving his or her office to an undesirable location, or restricting his or her ability to do the job properly.

-Title VII and the Wisconsin Fair Employment Act (WFEA) make it illegal for employers to terminate, discipline, demote, or harass you.
-It is also illegal for your employer to deny job training, assignments, or a promotion because you:
+Title VII and the Wisconsin Fair Employment Act (WFEA) make it illegal for employers to terminate, discipline, demote, or harass an employee on the basis of certain protected characteristics of the employee.
+It is also illegal for an employer to deny job training, assignments, or a promotion because an employee:

 - Complained about discrimination, harassment, or illegal practices happening at work